Our Commitment to Sustainability

 Building Envelope Efficiency Retrofit

-In 2009, a Building Assessment Report was conducted and resulted in a recommendation for a five year Capital Retrofit Project.
-Work that has been completed to date, supported by the District of West Vancouver, includes replacements of window glazing and skylights, mechanical systems and controls, air handling units, a 1976 boiler, the roof, as well as combining heating systems.
-The remaining scope of work, replacing the parking membrane and deck, is slated for 2014.
+In 2009, a Building Assessment Report was conducted and resulted in a recommended Capital Retrofit Project.
+In 2010 – 2013, the scope of work completed by the District of West Vancouver included replacements of window glazing and skylights, mechanical systems and controls, air handling units, a 1976 boiler and the roof.

 - Upgraded controls for our HVAC system, allowing us to run the system more efficiently for healthy building conditions, using fresh, outdoor air